fooster1337/anime-streaming/README.md

   <p>Use command : you_package_manager_command_for_install mpv (I thought you were an adult so how come you don't know the package manager of the linux you're using?)</p>

 </details>
-For pip use command : pip/pip3 install requests bs
+For pip use command : pip/pip3 install requests bs4

 Installation!.<br>
 Clone this repository